 As has already been mentioned scientific research on seamounts often lags far behind their exploitation (Brewin et al, 2007).
 Scientific knowledge of seamounts in general is poorer than for many other marine habitats (Gubbay, 2003).
 At present there is no information about the biological community within the marine protected area.
 As a seamount, which may potentially support more endemics than the younger seamounts of the Mid-Atlantic Ridge, this area has high scientific value.
-The severe lack of knowledge about this area means that it should be protected now, using the Precautionary Principle and then a basis for study and monitoring of the area should be developed, which will inform future decisions regarding spatial protection of similar habitats.
+The severe lack of knowledge about the designated area means protection is critical, using the

+Precautionary Principle and then a basis for study and monitoring of the area should be developed, which will inform future decisions regarding spatial protection of similar habitats.

 Much of the current focus of seamount research in the OSPAR region is on the Mid-Atlantic Ridge in the form of the MAR-ECO project (see Bergstad et al, 2008 for a description).
-Other seamount research programmes include the European Commissions fifth framework program called OASIS (Oceanic Seamounts: An Integrated Study) that sponsored a series of expeditions to North Atlantic seamounts (primarily the Sedlo and Seine seamounts) (Brewin et al, 2007).
-The OASIS project concluded its fieldwork phase in 2005; however a more recent program began called EuroDEEP (under the European Commission initiative called EuroCores) that will include seamounts in their study of deep-sea habitats (Brewin et al, 2007).
+Other seamount research programmes include the European Commission fifth framework programme called OASIS (Oceanic Seamounts: An Integrated Study) that has sponsored a series of expeditions to North Atlantic seamounts (primarily the Sedlo and Seine seamounts) (Brewin et al, 2007).
+OASIS is the epitome of the growing emphasis on interdisciplinary seamount research and has combined geologists, physical oceanographers, taxonomists, ecologists and conservation scientists on its repeated cruises (Brewin et al, 2007).
+The OASIS project concluded its fieldwork phase in 2005, however a more recent programme called EuroDEEP began (under the European Commission initiative called EuroCores) that will include seamounts in their study of deep-sea habitats (Brewin et al, 2007).
 The Census of Marine Life also launched a programme in 2005 that focused on seamounts, the Census of Marine Life on Seamounts (CenSeam) (Brewin et al, 2007).
 The CenSeam programme has several goals including the co-ordination and expansion of existing research through developing standard methods and reporting and also to aggregate existing data by further developing the SeamountsOnline (http://seamounts.sdsc.edu/) an open-access portal for seamount data (Brewin et al, 2007).